 - science, research, technology and innovation, education and culture and facilitating the movement of people.

+On 7 August 2017, Foreign Minister Bishop and High Representative Mogherini signed the Framework Agreement between Australia and the EU.
 Once it enters into force, the Australia-EU Framework Agreement will provide an institutional framework that will elevate the bilateral relationship between Australia and the EU.
 It will set out a platform for cooperation on a broad range of issues with the EU and/or the EU member states.
-These issues include: non proliferation, counter-terrorism, human rights, democracy promotion, development, economic and trade cooperation, climate change and environment, education and culture, research and innovation, and justice.
+These issues include: economic and trade cooperation, research and innovation, counter-terrorism, development, non-proliferation, human rights, democracy promotion, climate change and environment, education and culture, and justice.

 The Australian Parliament has maintained contact with the European Parliament for many years.
 The European Parliament is an important conduit for advocacy of Australia's interests and has an Inter-parliamentary Delegation for Relations with Australia and New Zealand.
 Reciprocal visits by parliamentary delegations are usually held each year.
-Most recently, a delegation from the European Parliament visited Australia on 8-10 February 2016.
+A delegation from the European Parliament visited Australia from 8-10 February 2016.
+In October 2017 an Australian Parliamentary delegation visited the European Parliament in Brussels.

 The EU is an important partner for Australia in development cooperation activities, particularly in the Pacific where it is a significant donor.
 For further information on our work with the EU, see Australia's bilateral partnerships.